Last Updated on July 9, 2020 by Christine Kaaloa

 Here’s a peek into ashrams in India and 10 things you should know when staying at an Indian ashram.

 Staying in an ashram in India is not a “vacation”, but a retreat into deeper practice and focused discipline; thus, strict attendance to the schedule is required.
-While I may not care for or agree with everything on the menu, I’m here to immerse myself in a new learning environment and in return it is teaching me it’s lifestyle.
+While I may not care for or agree with everything on the menu, I’m here studying yoga in India to immerse myself in the yoga ashram environment.
+In return it is teaching me the rhythm of ashram lifestyle and yoga methodology.

 My schedule was intense– from 5:30AM and driving until 10 PM.